svanderburg/php-sbgallery/README.md

   a gallery with a useless authentication check (the `view=1` GET parameter).
   The `crud-translated` folder extends the previous example with a translated version the gallery to Dutch.
+* The `crud-paged` folder extends the `crud/` example with pagination support in which a fixed number of album and picture thumbnails are displayed per page
 * The `pages` folder contains an example of exposing albums as sub pages in the application layout so that parts of the web application content can be managed by end-users.